 The total amount receivable for the three month period 1 March to 31 May 2020 will be 80% of the relevant figure of “trading profit”, provided that the 80% figure does not exceed £7,500.
 The total amount receivable for the second three month period 1 June to 31 August 2020 will be 70% of the relevant figure of “trading profit”, provided that the 70% figure does not exceed £6,570.

-We have set out some worked examples below.
+We have set out some worked examples below for the initial periods up to 31 August 2020.
 In each case, it is assumed that you have no income other than as stated in the examples, and that you have been trading in, and have profits accruing for, the three most recent tax years.
 If you do not have three years of profits, calculations will instead need to be based on the alternative basis outlined in the above page as to “trade profit”.

 The following examples are not in any way exhaustive.
 They are meant only as illustrations, and they cannot serve as guidance for any case.
-They are all examples of operation of SEISS during the first three month period, and they show the amount of the grant payable for that period only.
-To use the same examples to show the amount of grant payable for the second three month period, you will need to replace figures as necessary in each case to take account of the reduction of "80%" to "70%" and "£7,500" to "£6,570" for the second three month period.
+They are all examples of operation of SEISS during the first three month period (March to May 2020), and they show the amount of the grant payable for that period only.
+To use the same examples to show the amount of grant payable for the second three month period (June to August 2020), you will need to replace figures as necessary in each case to take account of the reduction of "80%" to "70%" and "£7,500" to "£6,570" for the second three month period.
+As to calculating amounts of grant payable for any period beginning on or after 1 November 2020, see the page below covering that later period.

 You should seek advice/clarification from HMRC and/or a professional adviser in all cases to work out whether you are eligible and what, if any, entitlement you have under SEISS.